 The 100,000 Genomes Project is for NHS patients who have certain rare diseases and their families and for NHS patients with some kinds of cancer.
 Patients have been invited to take part by their hospital doctor or healthcare professional.
 Taking part does not affect routine NHS care.

 Please note the 100,000 Genomes Project enrollment has now closed to patients with Rare Diseases and cancer patients will close in December 2018.

 Patients with over 135 genetic rare diseases are currently eligible to join the 100,000 Genomes project.
 A list of the eligible rare diseases can be found on the Genomics England website and is regularly updated.

-Patients will have the opportunity to join the 100,000 Genomes Project if they have already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but have not received a specific genetic diagnosis.
-For some disorders, prior genetic testing is not required.
+Patients had the opportunity to join the 100,000 Genomes Project if they had already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but have not received a specific genetic diagnosis.
+For some disorders, prior genetic testing was not required.

 When a patient with a rare disease is invited to take part in the 100,000 Genomes Project, two of their close relatives are invited to join as well.
 Analysing test results from family groups helps genetics experts analyses the results from the patients with the rare disease and increases the chance that a genetic diagnosis can be made.
 Relatives of a patient with a rare disease cannot volunteer for the 100,000 Genomes Project themselves.

 Some people taking part in this 100,000 Genomes Project will get a diagnosis for their disease for the first time and for some of these, a particular treatment may be suggested based on their genetics results.
 However, its important to highlight that for many patients taking part, a specific genetic diagnosis may not be achieved and treatments may not be altered.
 The main benefits in taking part are likely to be for other patients in the future.
 Read more about the results and feedback that participants can get at the Genomics England website.